Palestinian keffiyeh: Popularity with pro-Palestinian activists

 In 2006, the prime minister of Spain, José Luis Rodríguez Zapatero, gave a speech in which he criticized Israel harshly, then accepted a keffiyeh from members of the audience and had his photo taken wearing it.

+In September 2025, Colombian President Gustavo Petro appeared in New York City's Times Square wearing a Palestinian keffiyeh around his neck in a pro-Palestinian demonstration.
+The event happened during his visit to attend the United Nations General Assembly.
+Petro used a megaphone to address the crowd, saying "we need a powerful army of countries who do not accept genocide" and urging U.S. soldiers to disobey the orders of Trump and instead "obey the orders of humanity".
+The U.S. State Department responded hours later by revoking his visa, citing "reckless and incendiary actions".

 The keffiyeh print has been used many times in fashion by brands such as Topshop, ASOS, Cecilie Copenhagen, Boohoo or the Israeli brand Dodo Bar Or, bringing controversy and debates about cultural appropriation.

 In 2007, the American clothing store chain Urban Outfitters stopped selling keffiyehs after a user on the Jewish blog Jewschool criticized the retailer for labelling the item as an "anti-war woven scarf".
 The action led to the retailer withdrawing the product.

 Appropriation

-British-Palestinian hip-hop rapper Shadia Mansour denounced cultural appropriation of the keffiyeh, defending it as a symbol of Palestinian solidarity, in her first single, "ALA" ("The keffiyeh is Arab").
+In 2011, British-Palestinian hip-hop rapper Shadia Mansour denounced cultural appropriation of the keffiyeh, defending it as a symbol of Palestinian solidarity, in her first single, "ALA" ("The keffiyeh is Arab").
 She performs wearing a traditional Palestinian thawb and proclaims in her song: "This is how we wear the keffiyeh/The Arab keffiyeh" and "I'm like the keffiyeh/However you rock me/Wherever you leave me/I stay true to my origins/Palestinian."
 On-stage in New York, she introduced the song by saying, "You can take my falafel and hummus, but don't fucking touch my keffiyeh."